Raiondesu/object-to-vuex-store/README.md

     //

-    // Each getter GETTER_NAME converts into a vuex getter get authorized () {
+    // Each getter GETTER_NAME converts into a vuex getter
+    // Caveat: getters can only use state fields (not setters not methods),
+    // as prescribed by vuex itself.
+    get authorized () {
       return this.tokens && this.tokens.access && this.tokens.access.length > 0;
     },

     // Each setter SETTER_NAME converts into a vuex mutation
-    // and is accessible via store.commit('SETTER_NAME', payload) set setUsername(value) {
+    // and is accessible via store.commit('SETTER_NAME', payload)
+    // Caveat: setters can only see getters and fields, as prescribed by vuex itself. set setUsername(value) {
       this.username = value;
     },